calnix/zk-bootcamp/homework/Week 2/ECDSA.md

 - public key (EC point): pubKey = privKey * G,

 > G is the generator point of the EC curve

+The private key is generated as a random integer in the range [0...n-1].
+The public key is a point on the elliptic curve, calculated by the EC point multiplication: `pubKey = privKey * G` (point multiplication)

 To create a public / private key pair, a random number s is created (this is the secret key).
 The point G is added to itself s times and the new point (x, y) is the public key.
 It is not feasible to derive s from G and (x, y) if s is sufficiently large.